 Everyone has a different idea about what will make the perfect kitchen.
 It is wise to get the whole family involved in this.

-- Do you have younger children that use the microwave but are too short for an over the stove model?
+- Are there younger children that use the microwave but are too short for an over the stove model?

-- Do you need to plan to have it built into a lower cabinet?
+- Any plan to have it built into a lower cabinet?

 - Do you cook together as a family?
-You will need more space than the single cook, as well as preparation centers.
+You will need more space than a single cook, as well as preparation centers.